The Transfer Pricing Law Review: Luxembourg

 Transfer pricing is, however, developing rapidly in Luxembourg and the latest amendments evidence the political attachment to a timely implementation of the OECD developments.
 Precise transfer pricing regulations were first introduced in Luxembourg in 2011 with respect to intra-group financing transactions.
 Since then, the legislation has been completed and rendered BEPS compliant.
 Transfer pricing now applies to all controlled transactions in all industries.
 In practice, the authors are most often solicited on controlled transactions in the asset management industry, although banking and insurance, as well as the manufacturing industries, are increasingly active in establishing their transfer pricing documentation.

 As the TPS method is very often used in determining the arm's-length pricing in the asset management industry, and with Luxembourg being a hub for investment funds, the OECD developments in this respect are closely followed by local transfer pricing practitioners.
-Also, the practical impacts of the Actions of the OECD's BEPS Action Plan may significantly change the Luxembourg transfer pricing environment in the future.
+Furthermore, the practical impacts of the Actions of the OECD's BEPS Action Plan may significantly change the Luxembourg transfer pricing environment in the future.

 1 Alain Goebel is a partner and Danny Beeton is of counsel at Arendt & Medernach.